Overview of the Office Customization Tool

 - Click Finish, review the configured settings in the righthand pane, and then click Export.

-- Accept the terms in the license agreement, name the confguration file, and then click Export.
+- Accept the terms in the license agreement, name the confguration file, and then click Export or, if you're saving the configuration file to the cloud, click Done.

 - You can now use the configuration file in your deployment workflow with the Office Deployment Tool or another software distribution solution.